DataDog/integrations-extras/bottomline_recordandreplay/README.md

 ## Overview

-The Mainframe Record and Replay solution has the capability of monitoring 3270/5250 Users noninvasivily via network traffic.
-The integration comes pre-built with fully customizable dashboards that bring the most crucial information on user activity and system performance to the surface.
+Bottomline's Mainframe Record and Replay solution is non-invasive in its capability to monitor 3270/5250 users via network traffic.
+Bottomline helps customers monitor users and systems in ways more advanced than traditional approaches with our industry leading Fraud and Financial Crime solutions.

-### Monitors
+### Monitoring Capabilities

 1. Mainframe Users: Record and Replay the users session and log information about what the user did in the session.
 2. Mainframe: User Response Time
 3. Mainframe: Resource Response Time

+### Monitors

+1. Bottomline Mainframe Resource has a Problem

 ### Dashboards